carjimfa/adventure-capitalist/README.md

 UserBusiness maintains the state for each purchased business such as: quantity, remaining time to provide benefits, if it is automatized or not... using singletons simplifies data ceralization as having everything in a single point improves code reusability and data access: everything is a reference so that was an advantage.

-I used localstorage to maintain state when you close the window and works fine.
-I had a few troubles loading the game again but finally is working fine.
+I used localstorage to maintain state when you close the window and it works fine.
+I had a few troubles loading the game again but finally is working and it doesn't adds a couple of billions each time you press F5.

+I focused on the engine behind the work functionality.
+I wanted it to be an interval with control to make decisions for each iteration, to have control in a granularized portion of the entire work.
+I didn't want it to be a simple state-machine "Work->Earn->Work" but I wanted to have control over the entire work process, I mean, I wanted to be able to control the work process of long-awaited operations, and that's why I'm using intervals.

+With simple timers or bigger intervals, saving/loading logic wouldn't be possible because I can't know how much time has passed since I started this 1600 seconds task.
+Control, that's why.

 ### Improvements

 The code structure is bad, very bad.
-GameService should be splitted in 3 different service (just for a start) with ManagerService and BusinessService.
+GameService should be splitted in 3 different service (as a starting point) with ManagerService and BusinessService.
 Angular CLI allows to build everything fast and pretty but even with it refactor is on your own so there are a lot of improvements to this code that should be made in order to improve scalability.
 Of course I had only the weekend to complete the code and Monday, so I focused on the main functionalities: businesses, managers and saving/loading logic.

 I wanted to add power-ups (it would have been very easy) but couldn't do it, also a backend should be there to persist everything, but this is just a MVC and Angular with a couple of seeding methods makes the magic.
 That seeding methods should be moved to another part in case no backend is provided, to a seed functions under their own service but, it's just an MVP.